n7ipb/svxlink-google-tts/README.md

     build:
 	scripts/svxlink-google-tts -T English -D us_male configs/US_Male.cfg

-	This creates .wav files for all the entries found in the English directory.
-Places them in a directory called us_male and creates an archive called svxlink-sounds.tar.bz2 in that same directory.
+	This creates .wav files for all the entries found in the English directory, places them in a directory called us_male and creates an archive called svxlink-sounds.tar.bz2 in that same directory.
 You can then transfer that to your target system.
 Upon unpacking you will have a local directory called us_male with all the sound files.
 Place that where your